Island Hopping Beyond the Buoy

 “Key West is unlike the rest of Florida,” adds Shaughnessy.
 “It’s eclectic and multicultural field makes it a popular destination.
 To add Cuba to that world would be a fascinating experience.”

 However, for now, until the process becomes less complicated, Miami remains the major hub to access Cuba.
+You could also contact a Top Travel Agency for assistance.

 Ties to nearby islands have been strong since the founding of Key West.
 Much like the appearance of Cuban cigar makers, shipwrecked scavengers came and remained in the mid-1800s.
 Together, they made Key West the wealthiest city in the United States.